ivangfr/springboot-react-basic-auth/README.md

 | book-api    | http://localhost:8080/swagger-ui.html | `admin/admin` or `user/user` |
 | book-ui     | http://localhost:3000                 | `admin/admin` or `user/user` |

+> **Note:** the credentials shown in the table are the ones already pre-defined.
+You can signup new users

 ## Demo

 The gif below shows ...